Lateral Movement Detection Guide for SOC Analysts

 In modern networks, attackers never stop at acquiring initial access.
 Once a foothold is gained, the action begins: lateral movement, the phase where adversaries pivot across systems, escalate privileges, and open the gates to enterprise assets.

 The danger lies in its resemblance to normal administrative behavior.
-Attackers use built-in tools, legitimate credentials, and authentic network paths to evade detection.
-For SOC analysts, detecting lateral movement quickly is the difference between dealing with an attack and watching an attack until it reaches a critical stage.
+Attackers use lateral movement tools like PsExec, WMI, and PowerShell remoting alongside legitimate credentials and network paths to evade detection.
+For SOC analysts, quickly detecting a lateral movement attack is the difference between dealing with an attack and watching it until it reaches a critical stage.

 The Three-Stage Attack Progression Framework

-Detection requires understanding how adversaries move through your network.
+Detection requires understanding lateral movement techniques and how adversaries apply them across your network.
 Here, we organized lateral movement detection in three stages, each with specific indicators and response requirements:

 Attackers trace the network, identify critical targets, and map Active Directory structure.
 Detection at this stage will stop any further progression.